GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 idp_client_secret: "XXXXXX"
 ```

+### Subdomain and e-mail domain in `policy.template.yaml`

-Substitute `cloudrun.pomerium.com` for your own subdomain and your e-mail domain if appropriate (`policy.template.yaml`):
+Substitute `cloudrun.pomerium.com` for your own subdomain and your e-mail domain if appropriate:

 ```yaml
 # policy.template.yaml